 Rainfall flooding must be considered in the hurricane evacuation shelter selection process.
-Riverine inundation areas shown on Flood Insurance Rate Maps (FIRMs), as prepared by the National Flood Insurance Program, should be reviewed.
-FIRMs should also be reviewed in locating shelters in inland counties.
+Flood Insurance Rate Maps (FIRMs), as prepared by the National Flood Insurance Program, should be reviewed, particularly for riverine inundation areas and for shelters in inland counties.

-- · Locate hurricane evacuation shelters outside the 100-year floodplain. - · Avoid selecting hurricane evacuation shelters located within the 500-year floodplain. - · Avoid selecting hurricane evacuation shelters in areas likely to be isolated due to riverine inundation of roadways. - Make sure a hurricane evacuation shelter's first floor elevation is on an equal or higher elevation than that of the base flood elevation level for the FIRM area. - Consider the proximity of shelters to any dams and reservoirs to assess flow upon failure of containment following hurricane-related flooding.
+- Locate hurricane evacuation shelters outside the 100-year floodplain. - While it is permissible to locate hurricane evacuation shelters within the 500-year floodplain, this tactic should be avoided if alternative facilities are available outside of the floodplain. - Avoid selecting hurricane evacuation shelters in areas likely to be isolated due to riverine inundation of roadways. - Ensure a hurricane evacuation shelter's first floor elevation is on an equal or higher elevation than that of the base flood elevation level for the Flood Insurance Rate Map area. - Consider the proximity of shelters to any dams and reservoirs to assess flow upon failure of containment following hurricane-related flooding. - All buildings with flat roofs must have a scheduled maintenance program to keep drains/scuppers free from debris buildup during the year.